What is a Queue? #

 - You don’t need to define an artificial limit like in fixed-size arrays.

-- Ideal for dynamic data storage such as:
+- Ideal for dynamic data storage such as:- Transaction lists

 - Packets of unknown size